 Proceedings in Spain with a foreign element

-By applying the basic procedural standard under Article 265 of the CPA, documentation in a foreign language and its translation in Spanish must accompany the lawsuit (or protest): All claims and answers shall be accompanied by: 1) The documents on which the parties base their right to the judicial protection they claim (…)
+By applying the basic procedural standard under Article 265 of the CPA, documentation in a foreign language and its translation in Spanish must accompany the lawsuit (or statement of defence): All lawsuits and statements of defence shall be accompanied by: 1) The documents on which the parties base their right to the judicial protection they claim (…)

-However, in court practice, it is surprisingly common that the actor – perhaps due to the inexperience of some professionals in proceedings with a foreign element – accompanies his demand with documents in another language without translating them into Spanish.
-It is possible that under a mistaken belief, the court presumes — unless there is evidence to the contrary from the other party – that the documents say what the demand indicates.
+However, in court practice, it is surprisingly common that the plaintiff – perhaps due to the inexperience of some professionals in proceedings with a foreign element – accompanies his lawsuit with documents in another language without translating them into Spanish.
+It is possible that under a mistaken belief, the court presumes — unless there is evidence to the contrary from the other party – that the documents say what the lawsuit indicates.

 This is unacceptable, not only because it is a flagrant violation of the procedural norms mentioned above, but also because it may cause serious harm to the representation of the defendant who cannot understand the language in which the documents are written.
 The defendant could indeed translate the untranslated documents, but giving rise to this possibility seems not only illegal but also unfair under basic common sense.

 The incomprehensible acceptance of such courts should not, however, favour the defective procedural technique we have spoken of.
-Any diligent lawyer involved in a proceeding with a foreign element must not forget to bring proper translations with the petition, under penalty of ineligibility by the judge and subsequent ineffectiveness of the documentary evidence in question, at the risk of losing the case for lack of evidence.
+Any diligent lawyer involved in a proceeding with a foreign element must not forget to bring proper translations with the lawsuit, under penalty of ineligibility by the judge and subsequent ineffectiveness of the documentary evidence in question, with the risk of losing the case for lack of evidence.

 For further information regarding proceedings in Spain with foreign elements,